-In OBD2 systems, when an emissions-related engine malfunction occurs that causes a DTC to set, a record or snapshot of engine conditions at the time that the malfunction occurred is also saved in the vehicle's computer memory.
+- Freeze Frame Data (if available) can be viewed at any time by pressing the FF button. - In OBD2 systems, when an emissions-related engine malfunction occurs that causes a DTC to set, a record or snapshot of engine conditions at the time that the malfunction occurred is also saved in the vehicle's computer memory.
 The record saved is called Freeze Frame data.
-Saved engine conditions include, but are not limited to: engine speed, open or closed loop operation, fuel system commands, coolant temperature, calculated load value, fuel pressure, vehicle speed, air flow rate, and intake manifold pressure.
-See VIEWING FREEZE FRAME DATA on page 40.
+Saved engine conditions include, but are not limited to opening speed open or close limited to: engine speed, open or closed loop operation, fuel system commands, coolant temperature, calculated load value, fuel pressure, vehicle speed, air flow rate, and intake manifold pressure.
+See VIEWING FREEZE FRAME DATA on page 37.

-FREEZE FRAME
+← FREEZE FRAME

-P011 8
+P0118

 Fuel Sys 1 OL

 Fuel Sys 2 NA

 Calc Load(%) 0.0

 ECT(°F) -40.0

 STFT B1(%) 0.0

 LTFT B1(%) 0.0

+Press any Hotkey

 If more than one malfunction is present that causes more than one DTC to be set, only the code with the highest priority will contain Freeze Frame data.
-The code designated "01" on the diagnostic tool display is referred to as the PRIORITY code, and Freeze Frame data always refers to this code.
+The code designated "01" on the Scan Tool display is referred to as the PRIORITY code, and Freeze Frame data always refers to this code.
 The priority code is also the one that has commanded the MIL on.

-Retrieved information can be uploaded to a Personal Computer (PC) with the use of optional software (see instructions included with the software for more information).
+Retrieved information can be uploaded to a Personal Computer (PC) with the use of the optional "PC Link" softare. (see instructions included with PC-Link program for more information).

-- 14. When the last retrieved DTC has been displayed and the DTC button is pressed, the display returns to the first DTC retrieved. - 15.
-Determine engine system(s) condition by viewing the diagnostic tool's LCD display for any retrieved Diagnostic Trouble Codes, code definitions, Freeze Frame data and interpreting the green, yellow and red LEDs. - If DTC's were retrieved and you are going to perform the repairs yourself, proceed by consulting the Vehicle's Service Repair Manual for testing instructions, testing procedures, and flow charts related to retrieved code(s). - If you plan to take the vehicle to a professional to have it serviced, complete the PRELIMINARY VEHICLE DIAGNOSTIC WORKSHEET on page 28 and take it together with the retrieved codes, freeze frame data and LED information to aid in the troubleshooting procedure. - To prolong battery life, the diagnostic tool automatically shuts "Off" approximately three minutes after it is disconnected from the vehicle.
-The DTCs retrieved, Monitor Status and Freeze Frame data (if any) will remain in the diagnostic tool's memory, and may be viewed at any time by turning the unit "On".
-If the diagnostic tool's batteries are removed, or if the diagnostic tool is re-linked to a vehicle to retrieve codes/data, any prior codes/data in its memory are automatically cleared.
+- 14. When the last retrieved DTC has been displayed and the DTC button is pressed, the screen returns to the first retrieved DTCs. - 15.
+Determine engine system(s) condition by viewing the Scan Tool's display for any retrieved Diagnostic Trouble Codes, code definitions, Freeze Frame data and Live Data, interpreting the green, yellow and red LEDs. - If DTC's were retrieved and you are going to perform the repairs yourself, proceed by consulting the Vehicle's Service Repair Manual for testing instructions, testing procedures, and flow charts related to retrieved code(s). - To prolong battery life, the Scan Tool automatically shuts "Off" approximately three minutes after it is disconnected from the vehicle.
+The DTCs retrieved, captured Live Data Information, Monitor Status and Freeze Frame data (if any) will remain in the Scan Tool's memory, and may be viewed at any time by turning the unit "On".
+If the Scan Tool's batteries are removed, or if the Scan Tool is re-linked to a vehicle to retrieve codes/data, any prior codes/data in its memory are automatically cleared.